Feng Shui Earth Element Attributes

 In the destructive cycle, wood weakens or diminishes earth, while earth weakens or diminishes water.
-Therefore, if you need to temper the element of earth, you can use a few decorative elements associated with wood.
+Therefore, if you need to temper the element of earth, you can use a few decorative elements associated with the wood element.

-In the productive cycle, fire strengthens earth, and earth strengthens metal.
-Therefore, if you need to feed or strengthen earth elements, you can use decorative items and colors associated with fire.
-Likewise, you can use earth colors and decorations to strengthen metal areas.
+In the productive cycle, the fire element strengthens earth, and earth strengthens metal.
+Therefore, if you need to feed or strengthen earth elements, you can use decorative items and colors associated with the fire element.
+Likewise, you can use earth colors and decorations to strengthen metal element areas.

 Earth also has other attributes: